There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 Annotation Layers

-• Open a file that has annotations in it
+Open a file that has annotations.

-The option to turn layers on/off will only appear if the appropriate layer has annotations on them.
+Note: The option to turn layers on/off will only appear if the appropriate layer has annotations on them.
 For example, the option to toggle the student layer will only appear if the student has annotated on the file.

 Pinned Comments